About

-I am Zishan from China.
-I hold a PhD in Communications and New Media from the National University of Singapore (NUS) (degree to be conferred in July 2026).
-Prior to this, I earned a Master of Arts in Media Practice from the University of Sydney (USYD).
-My research explores the intersections of gender, sexuality, and digital cultures in East Asia, with a focus on women’s fandom and consumption practices, particularly within anime, comics, games, novels (ACGN), and related subcultures.
+I am Zishan Lai, an independent scholar working in feminist game studies and digital media culture.
+I hold a PhD in Communications and New Media from the National University of Singapore (NUS) and a Master of Arts in Media Practice from the University of Sydney (USYD).
+My work focuses on how gender, sexuality, and digital cultures shape, and are shaped by, experiences of intimacy, fandom, and consumption in East Asia, particularly through the transnational circulation of anime, comics, games, novels (ACGN), and related subcultures.

 💡